LibreCAD/docs/ref/widgets.rst

 ..
 See icon mapping a eof

+..  figure:: /images/layerSettings.png
+    :width: 251px
+    :height: 215px
+    :scale: 100
+    :align: right
+    :alt: LibreCAD Layers Settings

+Clicking the *Attribute* icon allows users to change the attributes of all entities on the selected layer.
+The attribute include:

+    - Layer Name
+    - Construction Layer
+    - Default Pen

+        - Color: Select from default or custom colors.
+        - Width: Select from predefined line widths from 0.00 to 2.11 mm.
+        - Type: Select from predefined line types: Continuous, or Dot, Dash, Dash Dot, Divide, Center, or Border (normal, "tiny", "small", or "large").

 The lower portion of the dock shows a list of layers in the current drawing and are listed in alpha-numeric order.
 In the example above the layers are named "Layer01", "Layer02", and "Layer03".
+Note that layer **0** is a special layer and should not be used.

 Icons to the left of each layer act on the layers individually.
 The layer operations are: